kylemichaelreaves/rails-pg-app/README.md

 I followed [this](https://github.com/rails/jsbundling-rails/blob/main/docs/switch_from_webpacker.md) tutorial for making that switch.~~
-Since, bundling (webpack) is no longer necessary now that native ES modules are supported in current browsers, I've migrated to Vite and its integration with Rails.
+Since, bundling (webpack) is no longer necessary now that native ES modules are supported in current browsers, I've migrated to compiling with Vite and its integration with Rails, Vite-Ruby.

 For general inspiration and guidance, I referenced to this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-project-with-a-react-frontend)